m3ssap0/CTF-Writeups/DarkCTF 2020/File Reader/README.md

 DOCX files are archives of files where XML documents are present.

-It is sufficiento to create a DOCX and to alter the [`test.docx\docProps\app.xml`](app.xml) file, where the number of pages is stored, like the following.
+It is sufficient to create a DOCX and to alter the [`test.docx\docProps\app.xml`](app.xml) file, where the number of pages is stored, like the following.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>